-Virtual Learning assignments are due the morning after two school days after the Virtual day(s), unless otherwise noted by the teacher.
+Virtual Learning assignments are due at the beginning of the school day two school days after the Virtual Learning Day(s), unless otherwise noted by the teacher.
 Example: Virtual Learning on Monday, School Tuesday and Wednesday, Virtual Learning due Thursday morning.
 This allows parents of younger children time to work with them in the evenings.
 Assignments will be graded and recorded.
 Consideration will be given to students that need additional time due to unforeseen circumstances.